willemeng/willemeng.github.io/contents/home.md

 [![willem](https://img.shields.io/badge/willemeng-github-blue?logo=github)](https://github.com/willemeng)

-He is currently working toward the PhD degree in the College of Computer Science and Electronic Engineering of Hunan University.
-He received a bachelor's degree in software engineering from the University of South China in 2020.
-His research interests mainly include autonomous driving perception, 3D scene perception, and semantic scene completion, robots.
+I am currently working toward the PhD degree in the College of Computer Science and Electronic Engineering of Hunan University.
+I received a bachelor's degree in software engineering from the University of South China in 2020.
+My research interests mainly include autonomous driving perception, 3D scene perception, and semantic scene completion, robots.
+Served as reviewer for many top journals and conferences such as TCSVT, TII, TMM, ICLR, AAAI, NeurIPS, and ICASSP.

 #### Email
 willem[at]hnu.edu.cn